jo-makar/esp8266-toolbox/README.md

 # Quick start
 - Install the toolchain and SDK: https://github.com/pfalcon/esp-open-sdk
 - Modify the variables at the top of the Makefile if necessary
+- Run `make keys` to generate the OTA signing keys
 - Run `make` to build the application binary
 - Breadboard a circuit (refer to /hw for a development schematic)
 - Power the circuit and connect via a USB-UART bridge